yyaoisgood2021/HUB-screening/README.md

  	iii. run `PR` to build FCNs, and perform PR

-	iv. run `LR` to train a LR classifer for hub essentiality
+	iv. run `LR` to train a LR classifer for hub essentiality (you may want to modify the codes)

 ### "Simple path analysis on the hub pairs"